 The mechanism of homocysteine and its thiolactone action on hemostasis process is complex and still unclear.
-Heys or HTL may modulate the signal transduction in different cells and sometimes act in opposite ways.
-Homocysteine and its metabolite cause the changes in the level of reactive oxygen species and reactive nitrogen species (special NO) and may be responsible for the modification of hemostasis induced by these compounds (Fig. 3).
-The biological significance of hemostatic protein modification (fibrinogen and other coagulation factors) induced by Hcys or HTL is not well known, although especially N-homocysteinylation induced by HTL may play an important role in different pathophysiological consequences leading cardiovascular diseases.
+Hcys or HTL may modulate the signal opposite ways.
+Homocysteine and its metabolite cause the changes in the level of reactive oxygen species and reactive nitrogen species (special 'NO) and may be responsible for the modification of hemostasis induced by these compounds (Fig. 3).
+The biological significance of hemostatic protein modification (fibrinogen and other coagulation factors) induced by Hcys or HTL is not well known, although especially N-homocysteinylation induced by HTL may play an important role in different pathophysiological consequences leading to cardiovascular diseases.